demisto/content/Packs/jamf/Integrations/jamfV2/jamfV2_description.md

 *Important*: Before creating an API client, ensure that you create an API role with all the privileges as mentioned in the integration documentation.
 Then, associate the API client with that role.

-When using the first two methods, a username and password must be provided..
+When using the first two methods, a username and password must be provided.
 The system will automatically attempt to generate a token (second method), and if unsuccessful, it will fallback to using the first method, but only if basic authentication is permitted by the user.